loevlie/Introduction_to_Deep_Learning/README.md

 * Dropout Layers
 * ReLU Activation

-This work has helped give me a deeper :laughing: understanding of the PyTorch framework.
+This work has helped me gain a deeper :laughing: understanding of the PyTorch framework.